 What Is Account-Based Marketing?

 Account-based marketing (ABM) is shifting from marketing to a specific person to marketing to a whole account/buying committee.
-It includes providing different messages and tactics for each person involved in the buying process.
-Instead of targeting an entire market, you market to particular accounts.
+It includes providing different messages and tactics for each person involved in the buying process, tailoring your approach to address the specific needs and interests of each key decision-maker.
+Instead of targeting an entire market, you market to particular accounts, ensuring a highly personalized and effective engagement that resonates with all stakeholders in the decision-making process.

 Instead of marketing to everyone and hoping ideal accounts come to you, you must search out the ideal accounts and market directly to them in a personalized and strategic manner.
 Account-based marketing is one of the most time-efficient ways to market your service or product.
 According to a study by ITSMA, 87% of B2B marketers reported that account-based marketing strategies outrank all others in terms of ROI.